WuChao-2024/tros_en_wuc_check_fork/docs/boxs/function/hand_gesture_detection.md

----
-sidebar_position: 3
----

 # Gesture Recognition

 ## Introduction

-The gesture recognition algorithm example subscription package includes algorithm messages containing hand bounding boxes and hand keypoint information.
-It uses BPU for inference and publishes intelligent result messages containing gesture information.
+The gesture recognition example subscription package includes algorithm messages containing hand bounding boxes and hand keypoint information.
+It uses BPU for inference and publishes algorithm result messages containing gesture information.

 The supported gesture recognition categories and their corresponding values in the algorithm message (Attribute member, with type "gesture") are as follows: